 - FMLA/State Laws: Dictate job protection and benefit continuation rights during leave, which overlay with STD benefits.

-The best practice is to audit your health plan and disability policy documents to ensure definitions (e.g., "disabled") and waiting periods are aligned where appropriate, and that your vendors communicate effectively.
-The ultimate goal is to create a transparent, simple experience for the employee during a stressful time, reinforcing that your benefits system is designed to work for them, not against them.
+The best practice: audit your health plan and disability policy documents to make sure definitions (like "disabled") and waiting periods are aligned, and that your vendors actually talk to each other.
+The ultimate goal is a transparent, simple experience for the employee during a stressful time—reinforcing that your benefits system is designed to work for them, not against them.

-In conclusion, healthcare and disability insurance integration is not just a technical detail of benefits administration.
-It is a fundamental component of a resilient workforce strategy.
-By designing these benefits to work in concert-and ideally, within a larger system that rewards health and builds wealth-employers can lower long-term costs, improve outcomes, and fulfill the core promise of protecting their employees' most valuable assets: their health and their financial security.
+Here's the bottom line: healthcare and disability insurance integration isn't just a technical detail in benefits administration.
+It's a fundamental piece of a resilient workforce strategy.
+When you design these benefits to work in concert—ideally within a larger system that rewards health and builds wealth—you lower long-term costs, improve outcomes, and deliver on the core promise of protecting your employees' most valuable assets: their health and their financial security.